Laurel Hedge Plants

 Measure the area and calculate the number of plants needed as per above guidelines.

-Weeds and grass are competition for nutrients, therefore clear away weeds, and grass.
+Weeds and grass are competing for nutrients, therefore clear away weeds, and grass.
 It also makes planting easier.

 You could always use a line mark to mark out a straight line where the plants are going.
 Laurels are usually planted in a single row.